Take a Tour of a Dairy Farm

 Dairy farm families are dedicated and passionate about producing safe, wholesome, high quality milk for their families and yours.
-You can feel assured every glass of milk is produced with care and provides you with the nutrition you need as part of a healthy diet.
+You can feel confident that every glass of milk is produced with care and provides you with the nutrition you need as part of a healthy diet.

-Animal nutritionists work with the farmer to determine the right recipe for their cows’ feed.
-A dairy cow’s diet is a combination of corn (or small grains), hay, silage (fermented forage), vitamins and minerals.
+Animal nutritionists work with farmers to determine the right recipe for their cows’ feed.
+A dairy cow’s diet is made up of a combination of corn (or other small grains), hay, silage (fermented forage), vitamins and minerals.
 Cows will eat 90 pounds of feed and drink 35–40 gallons of fresh water each day.

-Cows need a vacation too.
-Cows give milk for nine months and then rest for three while preparing to give birth.
+Cows need a vacation, too.
+Cows give milk for nine months, then rest for three while preparing to give birth.

 Dairy farmers are the ultimate recyclers.
-Recycled water is used to wash the parlor and barn.
+Recycled water is used to wash the milking parlor and barn.
 The water, sand and manure are separated and used again.
-The sand is reused for bedding, and the manure and water to fertilize and irrigate their crops.
+The sand is reused for bedding, and the manure and water are used to fertilize and irrigate crops.

-Calves are given individual care so the farmer knows how much they eat and drink, and to ensure they are healthy and growing.
+Calves are given individual care so the farmer knows how much they eat and drink, and to make sure they are growing and healthy.

 Milk is transported in insulated tankers to the processing plant.
-The milk will reach the dairy case in about 48 hours of leaving the farm.
+The milk will reach the dairy case about 48 hours after leaving the farm.
 That’s fast, fresh and local!

-Cows are milked 2 or 3 times per day and can give between 7 to 10 gallons of milk each day.
+Cows are milked 2 or 3 times per day and give between 7 to 10 gallons of milk.
 It only takes 5 to 7 minutes for the cows to be milked.
-Then, it’s back to rest.
+Then, it’s back to resting.

-After the milk is collected from the cows, it’s quickly cooled to 45 degrees or below within two hours after milking.
+After the milk is collected from the cows (usually within two hours of milking), it’s quickly cooled to a temperature of 45 degrees or below.
 A sample from every tank of milk is taken and tested for antibiotics.
-It’s into the truck and off to the plant, where it is tested again.
+Then it’s into the truck and off to the plant, where it is tested again.